mackanfkp/masher-template-engine/README.md

 Why use this plugin?
 --------------------------------
 This plugin was made to separate logic from markup when building plugins and widgets for Wordpress.
-Without a template engine like this you have to write your markup in your classes and methods, which makes the code, not only ugly, but also vry hard to read.
+Without a template engine like this you have to write your markup in your classes and methods which makes the code, not only ugly, but also very hard to read.

 Basic usage: